pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 The story is different for the interventional distributions however.
 Here, DAG 1 differs because it is the only one where our $\operatorname{do}(x=2)$ intervention causally effects $y$.
 If we think about it further, because the $\operatorname{do}$ has not affected the structure _for this DAG_, in this example $P(y|\operatorname{do}(x=2)) = P(y|x=2)$.
 However this is _not_ something to be generalised, it is just something specific to this particular simple DAG.

 The intervention severed any causal influence of $x$ on $y$ in DAGs 2 and 3.
-Let's just recap what the mutilated DAGS look like; the mutulated DAG 2 is shown below.
+Let's just recap what the mutilated DAGs look like; the mutulated DAG 2 is shown below.

 ```{code-cell} ipython3
 ---